 Best Places in Texas to Go Off Grid

 In general, Central Texas is considered the best region for off grid living in Texas.
-There is a lot of land in this area which is free of zoning ordinances yet still close enough to cities like Austin, San Antonio, and Dallas.
+There is a lot of land in this area that is free of zoning ordinances yet still close enough to cities like Austin, San Antonio, and Dallas.
 The land is affordable, has good soil for farming and livestock, and there are reliable water sources.

 There is a lot of unzoned land near El Paso, Texas but this land is not as suitable for self-sufficient living.